dasxgo/sp-500/README.md

 File overview:

-- market_prediction.ipynb - a Jupyter notebook that contains all of the code.
+- market-prediction.ipynb - a Jupyter notebook that contains all of the code.

 # **Local Setup**